How Is the Gift of Tongues a Sign for Unbelievers?

 We read in Proverbs 18:16, "A man’s gift makes room for him, and brings him before great men."
 I've often been amazed at the opportunities God has given me to minister as an ordinary layperson without intervention on my part.

 This grand church has three long aisles.
-At the time, the parish priest, Fr.
-Grant Neville, was assigned to anoint people for healing in the center aisle, while the guest speaker, and Mass celebrant, Fr.
-Peter Coughlin, would anoint in one of the side aisles.
+Parish priest Father Neville was assigned to anoint people with oil in the center aisle, while the guest Mass celebrant Father Peter Coughlin was to anoint people in one of the side aisles.

-Father Peter Coughlin, later Monsignor, was a nationally recognized figure in Charismatic Renewal and had a ministry of healing that extended even overseas.
-It was known that he had, on occasion, spoken in tongues from the pulpit, and miraculously, the listeners understood the message in their native language without an interpretation.
+Father Coughlin, later Monsignor, was a nationally recognized figure in Charismatic Renewal, and he had a ministry of healing that extended overseas.
+It was known that he had, on occasion, spoken in tongues from the pulpit, and the European congregations miraculously understood the message in their native languages without an interpretation.

-Out of curiosity, I asked him about his experience of speaking in tongues to a foreign congregation.
+Out of curiosity, I asked him about his first experience of speaking in tongues to a foreign congregation.
 He replied, "It was scary, to be honest.
-I was terrified."
+Humbling."
 He went on to explain that lacking a translator, he simply obeyed the prompting of the Holy Spirit and began speaking in tongues.
 He knew that people were understanding when they started coming forward for healing prayer.

 When messages in tongues are miraculously understood word-for-word without an interpretation, they are always an indisputable SIGN of God's presence for restoration and healing.

-In Acts 2:1-4, Luke recounts the powerful example of the gift of tongues being used as a sign to the Jews.
+The Book of Acts recounts the powerful example of the gift of tongues being used as a sign for the unbelieving Jews.
+Through the manifestation of tongues as a sign for unbelievers, God demonstrated His power and presence in an unprecedented way.

-On the Day of Shavuot (also known as Pentecost), one hundred and twenty believers were gathered in one place.1 Suddenly, they all heard a powerful rushing wind, and they were filled with the Holy Spirit, which resulted in them speaking in unknown tongues.
+On the Day of Pentecost (known as Shavuot), one hundred and twenty believers were gathered in one place.1 Suddenly, they heard a powerful rushing wind, and they were all filled with the Holy Spirit, and they began to speak in unknown tongues (Acts 2:1–4).

 This miraculous occurrence astounded the crowd, and the men declared, "'We hear them speaking in our own tongues the wonderful works of God.'
 So they were all amazed and perplexed, saying to one another, 'Whatever could this mean?'"
 (Acts 2:11–12).

-That's when Peter stood and spoke of recent events surrounding Jesus, and the words of the prophets saying, "'Therefore let all the house of Israel know assuredly that God has made this Jesus, whom you crucified, both Lord and Christ'" (Acts 2: 36).
+That's when Peter stood and spoke of recent events surrounding Jesus, and recalled the words of the prophets saying, "'Therefore let all the house of Israel know assuredly that God has made this Jesus, whom you crucified, both Lord and Christ'" (Acts 2:36).

 The event held great significance because it signaled a reversal of the curse that had been placed on humanity at the Tower of Babel.
-In Genesis 2, we learn that God confused the languages of the people and placed them in nations to be ruled over by the sons of God, the "spiritual hosts of wickedness in the heavenly places" that Paul speaks of in Ephesians 6:12.
+Genesis 2 reveals that God confused the languages of the people and placed them in nations to be ruled over by the sons of God, the "spiritual hosts of wickedness in the heavenly places" that Paul speaks of in Ephesians 6:12.

 Isaiah had prophesied the future outpouring of the Spirit of God, saying, "'It shall be that I will gather all nations and tongues; and they shall come and see My glory.
 I will set a SIGN among them…'" (Isaiah 66:18–19, emphasis added).